eCommerce

 You’ll also need to develop an excellent insight into your target audience.
 Building a user persona with information on demographic details, behavior traits, pain points, and more should help you to build marketing and sales strategies that appeal to the right people.

-3. Develop a Brand
+3. Develop a brand

 Your brand is the thing responsible for helping you to develop real connections with your target audience.
 A brand highlights everything that makes you different, from your logo and color choices to your voice and unique selling proposition.
 With a strong understanding of your market and audience, you can begin to build an image or identity to appeal to your customer.